Muirhead Farmhouse: A Frank Lloyd Wright Designed Home

 Michael Petersdorf is the grandson-in-law of Robert and Elizabeth Muirhead.
 Petersdorf oversaw the 2003 restoration.
 Michael Petersdorf lives at Muirhead Farm with his wife Sarah (Muirhead) plus a Corgi and cat.

-‘‘Muirhead Farm: A Frank Lloyd Wright Designed Farm Home,’ will be presented at the Highland Park Public Library Auditorium 494 Laurel Avenue, Highland Park.
-For further information, please contact the Highland Park Historical Society: [email protected].
+‘‘Muirhead Farmhouse: A Frank Lloyd Wright Designed Farm Home,’ will be presented at the Highland Park Public Library Auditorium 494 Laurel Avenue, Highland Park.
+For further information, please contact the Highland Park Historical Society: 847-681-7031 or [email protected].
 Admission is free.